New cases of COVID-19 reported in District

-KEARNEY – Nineteen (19) new cases of COVID-19 were reported today by Two Rivers Public Health Department, increasing the total to 536 in the seven-county region it serves.
+KEARNEY – Thirty three (33) new cases of COVID-19 were reported today by Two Rivers Public Health Department, increasing the total to 721 in the seven-county region it serves.

 New confirmed cases include: